This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Maternal low blood pressure is also associated with C-section anesthesia, which, as aforementioned, can pose serious risks to the infant.

 Keep in mind that maternal low blood pressure is considered a severe medical issue.
-Doctors and healthcare staff must act immediately to ensure the health of both the mother and baby.
+Doctors and healthcare staff must act immediately to ensure the mother and baby’s health.

 Wrong Dosage or Incorrect Dosage